In This Article

 Your caterer will walk you through each course and you will taste each dish, and they will also ask you and your significant other for feedback.
 Don’t forget to take notes on the menu and even take a quick screenshot of it so when you are going through final menu selections later (oftentimes, many months after), you have good records to refer back to.

 Keep in mind that if any of the dishes on your menu feature a main ingredient that is quite seasonal (and presumably your tasting isn’t in the same season your wedding is taking place), your caterer might not serve that specific dish at the tasting.
 “If the ingredient is available, but perhaps not at its peak, we will often still use it so you can get a sense of the dish,” says Mantle.
 “But if the dish calls for an heirloom tomato in August and it’s January, we will skip it.”

-If you have not booked with your caterer yet, they will typically charge you for the tasting (around $1,000 for four people).
+If you have not booked with your caterer yet, they will typically charge you for the tasting (up to $1,000 for four people).
 If you are in contract with them already, some will waive all or most of the tasting charge.

 How to Prepare for Your Tasting